-Cost: \$250,000 annually (Costs include funds for staff to develop a plan, timeline/budget, coordination and implementation efforts, and to develop additionally needed educational materials, public meetings, and media coverage.)
+Cost: \$250,000 annually (Costs include funds for staff to develop a plan and timeline/budget, for coordination and implementation efforts, and to develop additionally needed educational materials, public meetings, and media coverage.)

 Hold a State of the Estuary Conference at least every other year.